Azure-Samples/cognitive-services-speech-sdk/samples/batch/transcription-enabled-storage/Setup/guide.md

 3. Type Speech and
 4. Click Create on the Speech resource.
 5. You will find the subscription key under **Keys**
-6. You will also need to region so make a note of that too.
+6. You will also need the region, so make a note of that too.

 To test your account we suggest you use [Microsoft Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/).